AnishKMBtech/StudyPartner/Knowledge_gap_analysis/Readme.md

 **Team:** Lonewolf
 **Project:** Study Partner

+**Note:** The output from quizzes or events, such as multiple-choice questions (MCQs) or fill-in-the-blank exercises, should be saved in a **CSV file**.
+This project processes the CSV file, performing data analysis to identify knowledge gaps in student performance as part of the Knowledge Gap Analyzer.

 ## Introduction

 Welcome to Study Partner, an innovative project developed for the "Build Fast with AI" hackathon.
 This application serves as a knowledge gap analyzer, designed to revolutionize how we approach education and student performance tracking.
 As a solo developer (Team Lonewolf), I've embarked on this journey to create a tool that can significantly impact the educational landscape.